A fully conservative and shift-invariant formulation for Galerkin discretizations of incompressible variable density flow: Introduction.

 Unfortunately, numerical approximations of the incompressible Navier-Stokes equations are rarely pointwise divergence-free \citep{Lundgren2022} which leads to issues with conservation.
 In particular, most Galerkin methods are known to satisfy the divergence-free condition only weakly and much work has been performed to improve the conservation properties of these methods.
 Recently, \cite{Charnyi2017} showed that, by consistently modifying the nonlinear term in the constant density Navier-Stokes equations, a fully conservative Galerkin method could be derived.
 The novelty of the formulation is that a modified pressure is solved for and the formulation has been named the energy, momentum and angular momentum conserving (EMAC) formulation.
 The EMAC formulation has later been extended to be more efficient by \cite{Charnyi2019}, further analyzed by \cite{Olshanskii2020} and extended to projection methods by \cite{Ingimarson2023}.

 Unlike constant density flow, variable density flow has additional conserved properties and no fully conservative formulation is currently known in the literature.
 The current state-of-the-art formulations for variable density flow are based on skew-symmetric formulations that can be shown to conserve squared density and kinetic energy \citep{Guermond2000} or a formulation that can be shown to conserve mass, kinetic energy, momentum and angular momentum \citep{Zhang_2023,Manzanero_2020}.
-In this work, we extend the modified pressure technique \citep{Charnyi2017} to variable density flow which leads to a new formulation that, when discretized by a Galerkin method, is shift-invariant and also conserves mass, squared density, kinetic energy, momentum and angular momentum.
-The analysis is first performed on the inviscid problem, \ie the incompressible Euler equations with variable density.
+In this work, we extend the modified pressure technique \citep{Charnyi2017} to variable density flow which leads to a new formulation that, when discretized by a Galerkin method, \neww{is shift-invariant and also conserves mass, squared density, momentum and angular momentum.
+We show that the leading error term for discrete kinetic energy conservation is independent of the divergence-free constraint.
+The modified Galerkin method by \citep{Gawlik2020} is also shift-invariant but instead leads to conservation of mass, squared density and kinetic energy with a leading error term for discrete momentum and angular momentum conservation independent of the divergence-free constraint.} The analysis is first performed on the inviscid problem, \ie the incompressible Euler equations with variable density.
 Later, since viscous regularizations affect the conservation properties of the model, we also investigate this.

 The theoretical findings are summarized in Theorems \ref{theorem div} and \ref{theorem:momentum-viscous-flux}, and these are verified using numerical experiments.
 The results show that the new formulation leads to improved accuracy and robustness compared to existing formulations in the variable density literature.
 Furthermore, the new formulation can easily be implemented into existing Galerkin-based variable density Navier-Stokes solvers.